 Discovering the Boston Harbor Islands

 The blockbuster movie “Shutter Island” was set on a fictitious island in Boston Harbor, but the true stories of the 34 Boston Harbor Islands are even stranger than fiction.
 Author Christopher Klein takes you on a virtual tour through the colorful history and natural beauty of one of our best-kept local secrets: the Boston Harbor Islands national park area.
 Hear tales of ghosts, shipwrecks, prisoners of war, and Revolutionary War battles that took place on “the real Shutter Islands” and get inspired to leave port and visit this urban oasis.
+Click here to watch a video of one of Christopher’s talks on Discovering the Boston Harbor Islands.

 John L. Sullivan: America’s First Sports Superstar